 Although we cannot ascertain the exact nature of FGC (or khafd) carried out in this community, drawing upon the description provided in this report, the “procedure” carried out seems to be minimal cutting of the clitoral hood which would fall under the WHO classification of FGM as a Type 1a procedure.
 From the purely surgical point of view, since the ritual is carried out at the age of 7 or 8 years, it seems improbable that a procedure much greater than just a nick with a surgical blade could be carried out in the genital area, with no anesthesia of any kind.
 Anything more extensive in this uncontrolled and unsterilized environment, carried out expeditiously, would ordinarily lead to a high incidence of surgical complications which would necessitate surgical care at a hospital.

 As the clitoris is a vascular organ, even a clitoridectomy (WHO Type 1b) would need more time to perform safely.
 In uncontrolled and un-sanitized environments (such as private residences where these interventions inevitably take place), the lack of surgical facilities like an operating table, surgical light or diathermy to arrest bleeding would probably lead to a noticeably higher incidence of post procedure bleeding and other complications requiring surgical intervention.
 Reports from Egypt, where significantly more mutilating procedures are undertaken, indicate even deaths as a result of complicated FGC.

 In the Indian report, the occurrence of post procedure bleeding is mentioned as an occasional occurrence but not necessitating surgical intervention to arrest bleeding.
 Our discussions with Bohra physicians also corroborate this impression.
 We also spoke to a senior non-Bohra obstetrician/gynaecologist, who works in a Bohra community run hospital frequented by Bohra women.
 In her experience, during her intimate examinations of women presenting to this hospital, she has never seen a Bohra patient whose genitals looked noticeably different from her non-Bohra patients.
 According to her, despite regularly treating Bohra patients, she was unaware for a long period that FGC routinely took place almost universally among women within their community.
+However, this is the experience of only one physician and cannot be universalized.

 FGC has gained in notoriety because of, in addition to other reasons, its extensive mutilating effects.
 Given the secrecy surrounding the female procedure, it becomes difficult to pinpoint the exact nature of cutting generally performed within the community.
 The evidence provided by participants’ accounts in the Indian report is anecdotal and needs to be substantiated by further research.
 However, based on the descriptions provided in this report, and the interviews we have conducted ourselves, we find it likely that the practice of khafd in the Bohra community is far less mutilating and devastating than those described in some African and Egyptian traditions.

+However, even though the interventions by the Bohra community may be minimal, our intention is not to condone any transgressions on the genitalia of the female child, but to incorporate the viewpoints of traditional Bohras who see khafd as very different from procedures like infibulation.

-Box 1: A Bohra woman talks about khafd
+Box 1: A respondent from the Pakistani Bohra community talks about khafd